garydavenport73/OSWavePlayer/README.md

 ### Notes about using this module as a replacement in the playsound module:

 Additionally, I included an alias to the function named 'playsound', and if used, the default block will be true, or synchronous play.
 This way, the module can be used in place of the playsound module (https://github.com/TaylorSMarks/playsound/blob/master/playsound.py) with the same syntax.
-If the playsound module does not work as it is no longer maintained, you can load this module and use the import statement
+If the playsound module does not work for you, as it is no longer maintained, you can load this module and use the import statement below for .wav files only.

+Use:
 ```
-from oswavplayer import playsound
+from oswaveplayer import playsound
 ```
+for backwards compatibility with the playsound module - .wav files only.